coren-frankel/NinjaSweeper/README.md

 * Conditionally rendered emojis to replicate OG Minesweeper "Sunglasses Guy"
 * Render the shuriken "flagged" squares unclickable while the shuriken is there
 * Upon losing the game, reveal all ninjas

+>>>Checked off the list:
++ Make flag/shuriken function a toggle, so user can remove a shuriken if needed
++ Render squares with no adjacent ninjas blank
++